American businesses and consumers are bearing the brunt of the emerging global trade war.

 The U.S. needs free and fair trade, but imposing tariffs to get there is the wrong approach.

-Use the map below to learn how each state is threatened by this emerging trade war.
+Use the map below to learn about the states and businesses being harmed by the emerging trade war.

 Send a Message to Congress

-New tariffs on steel, aluminum, and Chinese imports, as well as the potential for additional tariffs on autos and auto parts, have pushed us to the brink of a global trade war.
+Tariffs on steel, aluminum, and Chinese imports, as well as the potential for additional tariffs on autos and auto parts, have pushed us into an emerging global trade war.
 Canada, Mexico, the EU, and China have already retaliated—or announced plans to retaliate—with billions of dollars in tariffs on American-made products.